isaacHagoel/MemoryLLM/setup.md

    ```bash
    source /workspace/setup_env.sh
    ```

+   *Note: This script automatically activates the virtual environment and sets up all environment variables.
+You can see what it does by checking `setup_env_template.sh` in this repo.*

 3. Reinstall system packages:
    ```bash
    cd /workspace/MemoryLLM
    ./install_system_packages.sh
    ```

-   *Note: The environment script is automatically created at `/workspace/setup_env.sh` during initial setup.
-You can see what it does by checking `setup_env_template.sh` in this repo.*

-4. Navigate to the project:
+4. Navigate to the project (if not already there):
    ```bash
    cd /workspace/MemoryLLM
    ```

 5. Start the server:
    ```bash
    python server.py &